Ghostlikei/Lock_In_Record/README.md

 # Lock_In_Record
-A record of city lockdown in Shanghai under the pressure of BA.2 Variant.
+A record of citywide lockdown in Shanghai under the pressure of BA.2 Variant.

 ---